Skip to main content

 CriterionAmazon Seller (3P)Amazon Vendor (1P)

-Pricing ControlFull control – you set the selling price yourself and can adjust it at any timeNo control – Amazon determines the end customer price and changes it dynamically based on competition
+Pricing ControlFull control – you set the selling price yourself and can adjust it at any timeNo control – Amazon determines the end customer price and changes it dynamically.
+Frequent undercutting of other channels possible

-MarginsHigher margins (typically 15-30% after deducting FBA fees and advertising costs)Lower margins (typically 5-15% after wholesale discount, co-op fees, and chargebacks)
+MarginsHigher margins (typically 15-30% net after deducting referral fees 7-15%, FBA fees, and advertising costs)Lower margins (typically 5-15% net after wholesale discount, co-op fees, chargebacks, and marketing contributions)

-Advertising OptionsAccess to Sponsored Products, Sponsored Brands, Sponsored Display, and Amazon DSP (with minimum budget)Access to the same ad formats plus exclusive AMG campaigns and Amazon Marketing Cloud
+Advertising OptionsAccess to Sponsored Products, Sponsored Brands, and Sponsored Display.
+Amazon DSP available with minimum budgetAccess to the same ad formats through Amazon Ads.
+Additionally access to Amazon Marketing Cloud (AMC) and extended vendor reporting

-Brand ControlFull control over listings, images, A+ Content, and Brand Store via Seller CentralLimited control – Amazon can modify listings and retail teams adjust content without consultation
+Brand ControlFull control over listings, images, A+ Content, and Brand Store via Seller Central.
+Immediate changes possibleLimited – Amazon controls the product detail page.
+Listing changes must be requested and are not always implemented.
+Amazon can independently modify content

-Customer Data AccessAccess to order data, customer reviews, and Brand Analytics (with Brand Registry)Very limited – no access to individual customer data, only aggregated reports via ARA (Amazon Retail Analytics)
+Customer Data AccessAccess to order data, search terms, and conversion data through Seller Central and Brand Analytics.
+No direct customer emails or personal dataVery limited – no access to individual customer data, only aggregated reports via ARA (Amazon Retail Analytics)

 Our Recommendation